Hiking

 Raven Trail — 11 miles

 The majority of this 11-mile trail runs through an area logged years ago, although some has been logged recently.
 The trail winds past both Clear and Inkpot lakes.
 There are a couple of steep hills, but most of the trail is an intermediate level.
 There is also a 5-mile expert trail.
-In addition to a single track mountain bike trail, there is a bike skills course right across the road from the parking lot.
-A shelter with fire ring can be found on the trail.
-Leashed pets are allowed on this trail only when there is no snow on the ground, and pets are never allowed on the nature loop of the trail.
-A daily or annual state trail pass is required for biking and skiing.
+In addition to a single-track mountain bike trail, there is a bike skills course right across the road from the parking lot.
+A shelter with a fire ring can be found on the trail.
+Leashed pets are allowed on this trail only when there is no snow on the ground.
+A state trail pass is required for biking and skiing only.

 Lumberjack Trail — 12.5 miles

 The Lumberjack Trail is a very scenic trail winding along the edge of the Manitowish River, the Fishtrap Flowage and White Sand Lake.
 The trail gently rolls through a variety of timber types.
 The surface is grass, dirt, rocks and sand.
 The effort level is easy to moderate.
-Approximately half of the trail winds through an area that was logged several years ago.
-The rest of the trail is through old timber.
 The trail connects with the Escanaba Trail.
-Pets are allowed year-round.
-A daily or annual state trail pass is required for mountain biking only.
+Leashed pets are allowed year-round.